kristinemlarson/gnssrefl/docs/pages/sc_precourse2024.md

 Change the frequency on the command line to L2 (-fr 2).
 Note how the periodogram plots have two peaks instead of one.
 This is a problem!

 Now try to look at the Glonass data.
-You need multi-GNSS orbits
+You need multi-GNSS orbits.
+For data in 2020, you must specify multi-gnss orbits.

 <code>rinex2snr ross 2020 211 -archive sopac -overwrite T -orb gnss</code>